THE MISSION STATEMENT

-The AANC is an Official NGO of the United States Government along with being a bona fide national advocacy organization for the past twenty-two (22) years.
+The AANC is an Official NGO of the United States Government, a public-private partnership, along with being a bona fide national advocacy organization for the past twenty-three (23) years.

 The Asian-American National Committee, Inc. (AANC) is a national non-profit, non-partisan 501(c)(3) federal tax-exempt organization, functioning as a: national educational, healthcare, business and legal services, political, privacy/civil rights, and advocacy organization.